briansmith337/zulip/templates/zerver/help/getting-started-with-zulip.md

-# Getting started with Zulip
+# Getting started with Axxess

-Welcome to Zulip!
-Like any new tool, mastering Zulip will take some time, but once you get the hang of it, you'll never want to use another chat service again.
+Welcome to Axxess!
+Like any new tool, mastering Axxess will take some time, but once you get the hang of it, you'll never want to use another chat service again.

 ## Understand

-Read our [guide to streams and topics](/help/about-streams-and-topics) to familiarize yourself with Zulip's conversation model.
+Read our [guide to streams and topics](/help/about-streams-and-topics) to familiarize yourself with Axxess's conversation model.

-If this is your first time using Zulip, we recommend starting with the web or desktop experience.
+If this is your first time using Axxess, we recommend starting with the web or desktop experience.

 ## Set up your account